 - The warm air which escapes from the upper levels of the structure is replaced by air being mechanically controlled through the dry-heat heater system.

 - Moisture created from by-products of the heater combustion process is flushed over time through mechanical controlled air exchanges.

 - The tighter the building envelope becomes, the less the heaters need to help and provide heat output.
-Energy savings is becoming more pronounced from this point and forward in the building schedule.
+Energy savings become more pronounced from this point forward.

-- Dry-heat design provides a clean IAQ environment with planned flush out and lower humidity controlled environment for the building materials.
-Materials to include concrete dry- ing over the duration of the build, drywall, block and wood.
+- Dry-heat design provides a clean IAQ environment with planned flush out and a lower humidity, controlled environment for building materials.
+Materials that benefit from such an environment include concrete, drywall, block, and wood.

-- The building achieves a heat sync and all parts of the build- ing including the steel, concrete, slab, studs, drywall, tool boxes, etc. are at/close to the same desired temperature.
+- The building achieves a heat sync and all parts of the building including the steel, concrete, slab, studs, drywall, tool boxes, etc. are at roughly the same desired temperature.

-- Fuel savings are increased as the building achieves heat sync.
-The heaters monitor the inside building temperature and run lower outputs and even ‘off cycles’ while maintaining building temperature.
+- Fuel savings increase as the building achieves heat sync.
+The heaters monitor the inside building temperature, run lower outputs, and even ‘off-cycle’ while maintaining building temperature.
 This creates fuel savings for construction heat of 10% - 15% vs. the old recirculating design model.

-Used to alleviate negative pressure situations in buildings and providing heat and drying, a make up air unit from Mobile Air can solve your temporary heating needs.
-Call us at (888) 474-4340 to learn more about make up air.
+In brief, our make-up air heating methods effectively dry your location and save costs on energy.
+Used to alleviate negative pressure situations in buildings and providing heat and drying, a make-up air unit from Mobile Air can solve your temporary heating needs.